+4.15 Union Leave

-4.15 Union Leave.
-The City will grant three (3) members of the bargaining unit designated by the Union release from duty with pay for up to eight (8) hours on no more than one (1) calendar day each fiscal year to attend labor relations training or attend to union business away from City premises.
-In either case, such activities must be directly related to City of Emeryville contract negotiations or contract administration but shall not be used to participate in preparation of litigation of any kind against the City, its Councilors, agents, officers, employees, or contractors.
+The City will grant three (3) members of the bargaining unit designated by the Union release from duty with pay for up to sixteen (16) hours each fiscal year to attend labor relations training or attend to union business away from City premises.
+In either case, such activities must be directly related to City of Emeryville contract negotiations or contract administration or for training but shall not be used to participate in preparation of litigation of any kind against the City, its Councilors, agents, officers, employees, or contractors.
 The designated employee must give the City at least ten (10) working days advance written notice of the desired work time off to the City Human Resources Director and the employee's immediate supervisor, or leave will not be allowed.
 The City may deny or cancel such leave in an emergency or conditions of anticipated severe short-staffing.